miriambudayr/three-square/README.md

 -Add loading bar for page load.

--Improve load time in general.

--Add feature that lets user shift all notes up/downto easily create melodic variation.
+-Add feature that lets user shift all notes up/down to easily create melodic variation.

 -Build back end so users can register and save snapshots and scale presets.